Everything you need to know about FM radio on your phone

 Which devices can get FM?

 Many phone makers, including Samsung, LG, HTC and Motorola, have enabled FM radios in the chipsets.
-NextRadio has published a list of devices and carriers that support its application, and you can download the NextRadio app.
+FM radio app NextRadio has published a list of devices and carriers that support its software, and you can download the app here.
 Once you've downloaded it, the app will discover the activated chip.

 The one big name missing from the list is Apple.